CarlPatel/Anagrams/res/aspell/README.md

 GNU Aspell is a Free and Open Source spell checker that includes multiple dictionaries.

-This guide provides instructions on how to download the Aspell dictionary and how to parse it in order to get all valid anagram words.
+This guide provides instructions on how to extract the Aspell dictionary and parse it to get all valid anagram words.

 # Aspell Installation
 ## Prerequisites